Share

 Ancient Xenosophont Activity

 No xenosophont races have evolved naturally in this cluster, but over its long lifetime several now-vanished xenosophonts have visited and left their mark here.
-Unnamed Species: HIE236PPE came here two billion years ago, and remained for several million years; most of their remains are buried deep beneath the surface of the worlds they visited.
+Species HIE236PPE (Known as the Khitai) came here two billion years ago, and remained for several million years; most of their remains are buried deep beneath the surface of the worlds they visited.

-Unnamed Species HIE636MZE also left several relics, including some technology they appear to have acquired from a much older and more sophisticated race.
+Species HIE636MZE, dubbed The Makers, also left several relics, including some technology they appear to have acquired from a much older and more sophisticated race.
 This includes a collection of minute, empty magmatter cages in orbit around the neutron star M67-NS5.
 These cages may have been connected with some form of metric engineering, possibly an attempt to create miniature black holes or wormholes; but it is not possible to determine if these efforts were successful.

 Another interesting relic is the World of Abandoned Dreams, a fractal ruin in a small moon that shares some features with the structure known as Miracle City in Serpens.
 Unlike that distant structure, the World of Abandoned Dreams has been uninhabited and decaying for ninety million years, a figure which suggests that Miracle City is at least that old.